Modelguns: Regulations

-The initial modelguns which were made with full metal were fairly unregulated.
-When some models were made very close to real firearms both appearance and functionally, people were alerted that they might be abused for criminal purposes.
+The initial modelguns which were made with full metal were originally classified as "toys" and fairly unregulated.
+When some models were made very close to real firearms both appearance and functionally and several misused cases happened, the authority increasingly intervened the modelgun industry to prevent them to be abused for criminal purposes.
 So the law was changed in different stages to make the products very safe, easily identifiable as toy guns and extremely hard to modify to fire any projectile.

 In 1965, the Japanese government began regulating the replica firearms industry.
-Changes included requiring that the barrel have internal insert to prevent the firing of projectiles.
+Changes included was a requirement that the barrel have an internal insert to prevent tampering to fire any projectile.

-In 1969, in accordance with the administrative guidance of the Police, the modelguns have to add a crown mark stamp on the body to distinguish it from real gun.
+In 1969, in accordance with the administrative guidance of the Police, the modelguns had to add a crown mark stamp on the body to distinguish it from real gun.
 However, these models only exist in very small quantity and are hardly found today.

 The Firearms and Swords law revision in 1971 introduced more safety changes.
-It requires all metal model handguns released thereafter must be completely blocked up the entire barrel in metal and painted in white or yellow color except the grip.
-Since then, all metal model handguns produced were either painted in gold color or gold plated which is accepted as yellow color.
-Even the pre-1971 produced metal model handguns were needed to be blocked up the entire barrel and re-painted in yellow / gold color in order to comply with the law.
-However, the metal modelguns for export (mainly to RMI) can still be made in black color.
+It required that the barrel of all metal model handguns released thereafter must be completely blocked up in metal and must be entirely painted in white or yellow (excluding the grip).
+Since then, all metal model handguns produced were either painted in gold color or gold plated which was accepted as yellow color.
+Even the pre-1971 produced metal model handgun barrels needed to be blocked up and re-painted in yellow / gold color in order to comply with the law.
+However, the metal modelguns for export (mainly to RMI) could still be made in black color.
 Moreover, plastic modelguns started to get into the market as it is not governed by the law and can be produced in black color for more realistic look.